MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Digest: We propose SWA-Gaussian (SWAG), a simple, scalable, and general purpose approach for uncertainty representation and calibration in deep learning.
 Stochastic Weight Averaging (SWA), which computes the first moment of stochastic gradient descent (SGD) iterates with a modified learning rate schedule, has recently been shown to improve generalization in deep learning.

 ## Ownership

+### Ownership: 2021

+- Watermarking Deep Neural Networks with Greedy Residuals. [[paper]](http://proceedings.mlr.press/v139/liu21x.html) [[code]](https://github.com/eil/greedy-residuals)
+  - Hanwen Liu, Zhenyu Weng, Yuesheng Zhu. *ICML 2021*
+  - Key Word: Ownership Indicators.
+  - Digest: We propose a novel watermark-based ownership protection method by using the residuals of important parameters.
+Different from other watermark-based ownership protection methods that rely on some specific neural network architectures and during verification require external data source, namely ownership indicators, our method does not explicitly use ownership indicators for verification to defeat various attacks against DNN watermarks.

+- You are caught stealing my winning lottery ticket!
+Making a lottery ticket claim its ownership. [[paper]](https://arxiv.org/abs/2111.00162) [[code]](https://github.com/VITA-Group/NO-stealing-LTH)
+  - Xuxi Chen, Tianlong Chen, Zhenyu Zhang, Zhangyang Wang. *NeurIPS 2021*
+  - Key Word: Ownership Verification; Lottery Ticket Hypothesis.
+  - Digest: The main resource bottleneck of LTH is however the extraordinary cost to find the sparse mask of the winning ticket.
+That makes the found winning ticket become a valuable asset to the owners, highlighting the necessity of protecting its copyright.
+Our setting adds a new dimension to the recently soaring interest in protecting against the intellectual property (IP) infringement of deep models and verifying their ownerships, since they take owners' massive/unique resources to develop or train.
+While existing methods explored encrypted weights or predictions, we investigate a unique way to leverage sparse topological information to perform lottery verification, by developing several graph-based signatures that can be embedded as credentials.

+- Dataset Inference: Ownership Resolution in Machine Learning. [[paper]](https://arxiv.org/abs/2104.10706) [[code]](https://github.com/cleverhans-lab/dataset-inference)
+  - Pratyush Maini, Mohammad Yaghini, Nicolas Papernot. *ICLR 2021*
+  - Key Word: Model Ownership; Model Extraction.
+  - Digest: We introduce dataset inference, the process of identifying whether a suspected model copy has private knowledge from the original model's dataset, as a defense against model stealing.
+We develop an approach for dataset inference that combines statistical testing with the ability to estimate the distance of multiple data points to the decision boundary.

+### Ownership: 2020

+- UDH: Universal Deep Hiding for Steganography, Watermarking, and Light Field Messaging. [[paper]](https://papers.nips.cc/paper/2020/hash/73d02e4344f71a0b0d51a925246990e7-Abstract.html) [[code]](https://github.com/ChaoningZhang/Universal-Deep-Hiding)
+  - Chaoning Zhang, Philipp Benz, Adil Karjauv, Geng Sun, In So Kweon. *NeurIPS 2020*
+  - Key Word: Watermarking.
+  - Digest: Neural networks have been shown effective in deep steganography for hiding a full image in another.
+However, the reason for its success remains not fully clear.
+Under the existing cover (C) dependent deep hiding (DDH) pipeline, it is challenging to analyze how the secret (S) image is encoded since the encoded message cannot be analyzed independently.
+We propose a novel universal deep hiding (UDH) meta-architecture to disentangle the encoding of S from C. We perform extensive analysis and demonstrate that the success of deep steganography can be attributed to a frequency discrepancy between C and the encoded secret image.

 ### Ownership: 2019